-Most of our courses are unaccredited, but they can still benefit your career or university application.
+Most of our free short courses and ExpertTracks are unaccredited, but they can still benefit your career or university application.

-Where a course or program is accredited, this information will be included on the course or program information page.
+Where a short course is accredited, this information will be included on the course information page.

 Earn university credit as you learn

-Some FutureLearn programs have been designed specifically by our partner universities to enable you to earn credits, which will count towards a specific degree at the partner university.
+FutureLearn's microcredentials have been designed specifically by our partner universities to enable you to earn credits, which can count towards a specific degree at the partner university.

-Where programs are designed as pathways into degree programs, the program page will provide details of what the credit will be recognised for.
+Where this is the case, the microcredential page will provide details of what the credit will be recognised for.

 Using your credit elsewhere